albortino/EPEX-Spot-Analysis/readme.md

     * `ui_components.py`: Handles the creation and rendering of all user interface elements, including sidebars, tabs, charts, and user inputs.
     * `tariffs.py`: Defines the `Tariff` class and `TariffManager` for managing and calculating costs associated with different tariff structures.
     * `utils.py`: Contains general utility functions used across the application (e.g., date handling, file export).
     * `file_parser.py`: Houses the `ConsumptionDataParser` class responsible for parsing various CSV formats of consumption data.
+Interacts with [awattar backtesting](https://awattar-backtesting.github.io/) to use the exisitng javascript parsing logic.
     * `charts.py`: Provides custom functions for generating specific plot types used in the dashboard.

 ## Acknowledgements